smscully/terraform-aws-vpc/README.md

 ### NACLs
 Eight NACLs are configured to limit ingress and egress only to adjacent tier subnets in the same AZ.
 For example, Subnet App 1 can only send and receive traffic to and from Subnet Web 1 and Subnet DB 1.
 Ingress and egress are restricted by IP range and port.

-For Subnet Pub 1 and Subnet Pub 2, ingress and egress outside the VPC is currently restricted to a placeholder private IP address range (192.168.0.0/16) on SSH port 22.
+For Subnet Pub 1 and Subnet Pub 2, ingress is currently restricted to a placeholder private IP address range (192.168.0.0/16) on ports 22 and 443.
+Egress is allowed to the same IP address range on ephemeral ports 1024-65535.
 If public facing resources are added to these subnets, such as bastion hosts or load balancers, the allowed IP ranges and ports should be updated accordingly.

 ### Security Groups
 A total of four security groups are generated.
 Each security group functions as a firewall for the instances in each tier of subnets, limiting ingress and egress to instances in adjacent tier security groups.